 Alcohol Addiction Among Veterans

-There are many reasons as to why someone may become addicted to alcohol, it’s likely to be a combination of reasons rather than just one.
-Some of the most common reasons are that you’re more genetically inclined to become addicted to a substance, you believe substance misuse is the norm as it’s the environment you’ve grown up in, or you succumb to peer pressure.
-In the case of many military personnel, they are likely to drink excessive amounts of alcohol because of peer pressure; this is particularly true of new recruits who are trying to fit in with this drinking culture.
+Some of the most common reasons are that you’re more genetically inclined to become addicted to a substance, you believe substance misuse is the norm, as it’s the environment you’ve grown up in, or you are exposed to peer pressure.

 Alcohol can also be used as a coping mechanism for military personnel as they attempt to numb any negative thoughts or feelings they may be experiencing.
-As excessive drinking brings them temporary relief from what they’re going through, they’re likely to continue this habit to bring them some form of escapism which can sadly develop into an alcohol addiction.
+As excessive drinking brings them temporary relief from what they’re going through, they’re likely to continue this habit to bring them some form of escapism, which can sadly develop into an alcohol addiction.

 Mental Health Issues Among Veterans